 - Ports require surgical insertion and removal if complications arise or when treatment ceases.

 - An infection may develop at an incision site shortly after port placement.
 The risk is less if you carefully follow instructions about caring for the incisions as they heal.

-- Two types of delayed infection may develop: skin infection at the catheter or port insertion site or infection in the peritoneal cavity (peritonitis).
-The risk of delayed infection can be minimized if you and anyone else who will be handling the device wash hands before flushing it or cleaning the insertion site.
+- Two types of delayed infection may develop: skin infection at the port site or infection inside the abdomen (peritonitis).
+The risk of delayed infection can be decreased if you and anyone else who will be handling the device wash hands before flushing it or cleaning the insertion site.
 The site should be carefully inspected each time the dressing is changed.
 The risk of infection is higher for individuals who have low white blood cell counts.

 What are the limitations of peritoneal port placement?

 Most types of implanted ports have a useful lifetime of about 1,000 punctures.